-Roof: A structural over covering over any portion of a building or structure, including the projections beyond the walls or supports of the building or structure.
+Roof: A structural covering over any portion of a building or structure, including the projections beyond the walls or supports of the building or structure.

 Schools, elementary, junior high or high: Institutions of learning offering instruction in the several branches of learning and study required by the Educational Code of the State of Washington to be taught in the public and private schools.
+Schools are public facilities.